Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures

 where $\alpha_n\geq 0$ ensures positivity, and $\sum_n\alpha_n=1$ ensures that the maximum value is 1, which only happens for the state $\ket{\psi}^{\otimes N}$.
 This lets us examine the individual copies.
 However, other measures have been considered, such as the global fidelity:

-We aim to consider a fully general case where we evaluate the fidelities on arbitrary subsets of qubits.
+We aim to consider a fully general case where we evaluate the fidelities on arbitrary subsets of qudits.
 This will be specified by $\Lambda\subseteq\{0,1\}^N$, meaning that any $x\in\Lambda$ wants us to evaluate the fidelity across all sites $n$ for which $x_n=1$, and not over the sites $x_n=0$.
-As such, we can take
+As such,